GurjarKing/GurjarKing/README.md

 </pre>
 <strong>Daily News</strong>

+  - Apple launches new ecosystem of accessories and wireless chargers with MagSafe
+     <hr/>

+      - *Apple just announced the iPhone 12, and it features some new capabilities hidden in the rear of the phone.
+Thanks to alignment magnets, you can snap accessories to the back of your phone.
+And the company is releasing new accessories that work with this magnet…*

+  - Apple's new 'Intercom' feature will let you shout across your Apple devices
+      <hr/>

+      - *Apple today introduced a new feature designed for use with its HomePod speakers, including its just-introduced HomePod Mini: Intercom.
+Similar to Alexa’s “announce” feature, Intercom will allow HomePod owners to leverage their smart speakers — and other Apple…*

+  - This is the iPhone 12
+      <hr/>

+      - *It took a bit longer than usual (thank COVID-19 from some insurmountable manufacturing delays), but the iPhone 12 is here.
+And as expected, it comes bearing 5G.
+The latest version of Apple’s smartphone also arrives in a variety of different sizes, as the comp…*

+  - Apple reveals the $99 HomePod Mini
+      <hr/>

+      - *Today, during its iPhone hardware event, Apple unveiled the $99 HomePod Mini.
+The HomePod Mini is clearly a reach for a broader swath of new users.
+The original HomePod managed to impress audiophiles but its high price served as a high barrier of entry to new…*

   - Watch Apple unveil the new iPhone live right here
       <hr/>

        - *Apple is set to announce new iPhone models today.
 The company is holding a (virtual) keynote at 10 AM PT (1 PM in New York, 6 PM in London, 7 PM in Paris).
 And you’ll be able to watch the event right here as the company is streaming it live.
 Rumor has it that…*

-  - DroneDeploy teams with Boston Dynamics to deliver inside-outside view of job site
-      <hr/>

-      - *DroneDeploy, a cloud software company that uses drone footage to help industries like agriculture, oil and gas and construction get a birds-eye view of a site to build a 3D picture, announced a new initiative today that combines drone photos with cameras on t…*

-  - Spendesk raises another $18 million for its corporate card and expense service
-      <hr/>

-      - *French startup Spendesk has added $18 million to its Series B round.
-The company already raised $38.4 million as part of its Series B last year, which means that it raised $56.4 million as part of this round.
-Eight Roads Ventures is investing in today’s exten…*

-  - Edge computing startup Edgify secures $6.5M Seed from Octopus, Mangrove and semiconductor
-      <hr/>

-      - *Edgify, which builds AI for edge computing, has secured a $6.5m seed funding round backed by Octopus Ventures, Mangrove Capital Partners and an unnamed semiconductor giant.
-The name was not released but TechCrunch understands it nay be Intel Corp. or Qualcomm…*

-  - Men's health subscription startup Numan closes £10M Series A funding round
-      <hr/>

-       - *Launched almost 18 months ago, Numan joined the growing list of sites aiming at men’s health, such as Roman and Hims, for example.
-Numan launched aiming to promote accessible medical remedies for Erectile Dysfunction but has since expanded into other areas to…*

 <br />